 The biggest shortcoming of the BMI measurement is that it can’t distinguish fat from muscle.
 A chiseled 6-foot-tall football player could easily have a BMI over 30, but no one would call him dangerously overweight.
 But when the extra weight comes from fat, not muscles, even a small climb in BMI can make a big difference to the heart.

 Despite the increase in obesity, one study found that only 42 percent of overweight adults have been told by their doctors or healthcare workers to lose weight, according to a report in the Annals of Internal Medicine.
 In another survey, the National Consumers League (NCL) found only 12 percent of U.S. adults had been told by a doctor or other healthcare professional that they were obese.
-In fact, the NCL survey found that most obese respondents thought of themselves as merely overweight.
+In fact, the NCL survey found that most respondents with obesity thought of themselves as merely overweight.

 That’s the reason why government health officials at the U.S. Preventive Services Task Force recommend that doctors assess patients to determine their BMI.
 If they’re obese, they should make weight loss counseling part of their talks.